jonathandao0/depthai-frc/README.md

 A project I developed to implement real-time machine learning vision processing using the OopenCV AI Kit (OAK) devices.
 This was focused on using a model trained on objects for the 2020/2021 FRC Infinite Recharge game and using the model in several different applications.

+## Demonstrations and Examples
+Some videos showcasing this system can be found on my YouTube channel [here]().

 ## Paper
 A paper detailing this project in more detail can be found [here]().